Language

 • The leaders from Memorial Healthcare System plan to enter the commercial insurance business in 2026 with an individual Marketplace insurance product — while demanding significant rate increases for our low-cost individual Marketplace health plan, myBlue, in which Memorial has participated since 2016.
 It is unfair for the leaders at Memorial to expect Florida Blue to subsidize their new commercial insurance business venture through their demand for excessive rate increases.
 Agreeing to their demands would drive up the cost of health care, and it’s the most vulnerable who’ll suffer most.

-• We are proposing sustainable, sensible, and fair market rate increases that balance the community’s needs, our members’ concerns, and the economic realities facing hospitals and all of us in health care.
+• We offered sustainable, sensible, and fair market rate increases that balance the community’s needs, our members’ concerns, and the economic realities facing hospitals and all of us in health care.

 • The community should not have to pay more than what’s reasonable through their monthly premiums and out-of-pocket costs.